needle-mirror/com.unity.purchasing/AiAssistantSkills/in-app-purchases/references/path-implement-iap-d2c.md

 IAP D2C Capabilities-specific notes:

 - **Checkout presentation mode:** By default, the payment flow opens in the device's external browser.
 Unity IAP 5.4 also supports an in-app WebView via `CheckoutPresentationMode`.
-Set the mode on `IPaymentProvidersExtendedService` before purchase:
+Set the mode before purchase via `store.PaymentProviderStoreExtendedService` (the `IPaymentProvidersExtendedService` accessor — see "Payment provider services on the StoreController" above):

   ```csharp
   // External browser (default)